astronomer/docs/astro/set-up-ci-cd.md

 ## Choose a deploy strategy

 You can set up CI/CD pipelines to manage multiple Deployments and repositories based on your team structure.
+Before you create your pipeline, you need to determine how many repositories and branches of your project you want to deploy deploy to Astro.

-When developing a strategy, you'll need to answer the following questions:
+When developing a strategy, keep the size of your data team in mind while answering the following questions:

 - How many branches of a project do you want to host on Astro?
 Do you need to deploy a single production branch to a Deployment, or do you also need to deploy a development branch?
 - How many repositories do you want to host your project?
 Will different parts of your team work on different parts of your project?

-Read the following topics to learn which strategy is right for you.
+Read the following topics to learn which combination of branches and repositories is right for your team.
 Advanced data teams might follow a custom CI/CD strategy that is not described here and is optimized for a particular use case or team structure.
 If you're not sure which CI/CD strategy is right for you, contact your customer success representative.

 ### Single branch vs. multiple branch repositories